nivi1501/nivi1501.github.io/index.md

 3. Nivedita Shrivastava, Pulkit Singh,and Bibhudendra Acharya, “A Novel Hardware Architecture for RECTANGLE block cipher in FPGA” in 5th International Conference on Nanoelectronics, Circuits and Communication systems (NCCS), 2018.

-4. Nivedita Shrivastava, B. Acharya, “VLSI implementation of ESF and QTL cipher” presented in 4th international Conference on microelectronics, Circuits and Communication systems (MCCS), 2019
+4. Nivedita Shrivastava, B. Acharya, “VLSI implementation of ESF and QTL cipher” in 4th International Conference on Microelectronics, Circuits and Communication Systems (MCCS), 2019

-5. Nivedita Shrivastava, Pulkit Singh,and Bibhudendra Acharya, "Efficient hardware implementations of QTL cipher for RFID applications" in  International Jouranal of High Performance Systems Architecture, 2019.
+5. Nivedita Shrivastava, Pulkit Singh,and Bibhudendra Acharya, "Efficient hardware implementations of QTL cipher for RFID applications" in International Journal of High Performance Systems Architecture, 2019.

 ## References
 1. Dr. Smruti R Sarangi